"To Become a Better Photographer Become a Better Person"

 I have had the tremendous opportunity of working professionally within the equine world with some of the best equine practices and equestrian facilities.
 To all horse enthusiasts who I have yet to cross paths with, Monterey County is small, the equine community is close & I can't wait to make your acquaintance.

-I am an equestrian and equine photographer that is a product of being raised in the Monterey County horse world.
+I am an equestrian and equine photographer that is a product of the Monterey County horse world.

 Being a photographer is not just about capturing light.
 As a human being, I am also called to create light.
 Light in the form of philanthropy.
 Light in my community, for those who I love, for those who I photograph, for those who I can.